-The Certificate of Incorporation is a legal document required to file with the state government to legalize the creation of your corporation.
+The Certificate of Incorporation is a legal document required to be filed with the state government to legalize the creation of your corporation.
 In other words, filing these documents with the New York Secretary of State ensures the formation of the corporation in New York officially.
-The Certificate of Incorporation is similar to filing the New York LLC Articles of Organization while filing an LLC in New York.
+Filing a Certificate of Incorporation is similar to filing the New York LLC Articles of Organization while forming your limited liability company in the state.

 It is always wise to consult a legal professional before you file your company under the New York SOS.
 FIling process can be easy, but it is sensitive.
 If you miss anything, it can totally stope the filing process.